amit-pandey-bigdata/BigData-SentimentAnalysis-StreamSets/README.md

 ![p6](https://user-images.githubusercontent.com/12975741/55286620-98429180-53bb-11e9-9247-0d93b4cc5a9a.png)

-above pipeline shows that 346 tweets have been injested into the pipeline and 346 tweets are loaded into the destination system.
+Above pipeline shows that 346 tweets have been injested into the pipeline and 346 tweets are loaded into the destination system.

 ![p2](https://user-images.githubusercontent.com/12975741/55286782-eb1d4880-53bd-11e9-81f7-e59c8f5b7215.png)

-above pipeline shows that what are the good records ,error records ,input records and output records for stage "fields selection".
+Above pipeline shows that what are the good records ,error records ,input records and output records for stage "fields selection".

 ![p3](https://user-images.githubusercontent.com/12975741/55286786-ee183900-53bd-11e9-9f7b-17cd93f9198c.png)

-above pipeline shows that for the selected stage("stream selector") , input records sent to the stage is 462, output records sent from output 1(Trash) is 106 and output reords sent from output2(field type converter) is 356.
+Above pipeline shows that for the selected stage("stream selector") , input records sent to the stage is 462, output records sent from output 1(Trash) is 106 and output reords sent from output2(field type converter) is 356.

 ![p4](https://user-images.githubusercontent.com/12975741/55286791-f2445680-53bd-11e9-8bb8-a984f9d6ca18.png)

-above pipeline shows the error records.
+Above pipeline shows the error records.

 ![p5](https://user-images.githubusercontent.com/12975741/55286793-f6707400-53bd-11e9-97de-8d2d6e738221.png)

-above pipeline is running in cluster execution mode and it has created muliple worker SDC instances to run the pipeline in cluster.
+Above pipeline is running in cluster execution mode and it has created muliple worker SDC instances to run the pipeline in cluster.

-**First pipeline activity configuration**
+**First pipeline stage configuration**

 Below are the configuration i have used in first pipeline's stages: